 In the UAE, VoIP providers are required to have a special license before their services can be used.
 The problem is, to date, only two services are available, both of which are run by Etisalat, a national ISP.
-The exact reasons for this requirement are unclear, but the Telecoms Regulatory Authority (TRA) lists one of its goals as “[ensuring] that licensees adhere to quality standards of performance.”
+The exact reasons for this requirement are unclear, but the Telecommunications Regulatory Authority (TRA) lists one of its goals as “[ensuring] that licensees adhere to quality standards of performance.”
 You’d think that with 300 million active users worldwide, Skype would qualify, but apparently not.

 Free VPNs aren’t known for their security.
 Even assuming you install a legitimate app and not one designed to infect your system with malware, research shows that a huge percentage of free VPNs are vulnerable to IPv6 leaks.
 Worse, some don’t even encrypt your traffic at all, meaning you’re actually less secure than with no VPN.
-These risks extend to larger providers too; we’ve even seen a major free VPN sell its users’ bandwidth to help run a botnet.
+These risks extend to larger providers, too; we’ve even seen a major free VPN sell its internet users’ bandwidth to help run a botnet.

 Are VPNs legal in the United Arab Emirates?